ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 But how feasible is this?

 Even a 20% increase in objective speed is unnoticeable to the user.
 So we have to aim for an increase of 30% or even more.
 Of course this is not easy at all, especially when taking into account that when working with multiple teams (possibly over different time zones), all the teams have to align on this.

-So how do we get the user to perceive an increase on performance?
+So how do we get the user to perceive an increase of performance?
 **We focus on the subjective time!**

 ### Active vs passive phase:

 What does a passive phase entail?
 Our passive phase kicks in when we are waiting for something to happen, say for our water to boil.
 Time spent in passive phases feels ~36% slower!

 There are two ways to prevent users from getting bored during a passive phase and keeping them interested enough to wait:

 * Keep users in an active state
 * Make passive states feel faster

 #### How do we keep users in an active state?
+There are three ways to achieve this:
+* Don't tell users they're waiting: Use loaders wisely because they can prematurely put users in a passive state
+* Respond to users immediately, even if nothing is happening
+* Keep users in flow with more responsive event listeners

-We can implement an optimistic UI.
+To respond to the users immediately, we can implement an optimistic UI.
 99% of requests succeed so why not take advantage of this by *first* updating the UI and only then doing the actual request.

 We can also do our best to react as soon as the user signals intent.
-For example, why use the onclick event when the onmousedown event exists as it shows intent much earlier?
+For example, why use the onclick event when the *onmousedown* event exists as it shows intent much earlier?
 This will provide you with a nice 100-150 millisecond head start.
 This is also usable on touch devices.

-Using :active animations also buy you more time.
+Using *:active* animations also buy you more time.
 An animation that lasts ~200 milliseconds will provide you with 50 milliseconds extra time keeping the user in an active state.

 #### Onto topic two: how to 'unsuck' passive states.
 A wait of 1-4 seconds is long enough to lose people's interest.
 There are three ways of preventive loss of interest:
 * Use the right loading animation
 * Adapt the loading scheme to the user
-* Use shiny objects!
+* Distract with shiny objects!

-Uncertain waits feel longer so make sure to use progress bars and loading animations.
+Uncertain waits feel longer so make sure to use progress bars and loading animations when appropriate.
 For example bands with accelerating bars feel 12% faster!

 What about spinners?